-[2] Stable oxygen and hydrogen isotopes in water ($H_2^{18}O$ and HDO) are useful natural tracers for hydrologic cycles [e.g., Gat, 1996].
-Because their concentration is sensitive to phase changes of water during its circulation, geographical and temporal variations of isotopic ratios emerge in land surface reservoirs such as rivers and groundwater.
-In order to understand, explain, and ultimately use observed variations in the reservoirs for assessing the hydrologic cycle, the relation between atmospheric processes and isotopic information in water vapor and precipitation has been intensively studied [e.g., Craig and Gordon, 1965; Ehhalt, 1974; Jouzel, 1986; Gedzelman and Arnold, 1994; Webster and Heymsfield, 2003; Worden et al., 2007].

-[3] Various empirical methods to explain the distribution of isotope ratio have been used since the classical "isotopic effects" was proposed (e.g., temperature effect [Dansgaard, 1964]).
-Bowen and Revenaugh [2003] showed that the monthly climatology precipitation isotope ratios can be reasonably well explained by a multivariate regression relationship with several meteorological and geographical variables.
-However, the accuracy of this multivariate relationship depends highly on the number of available observations, and much of the interannual variability is not captured by simple predictors (N. Buenning and D. Noone, Role of local and nonlocal processes in the seasonal cycle and interannual variability of the isotopic composition of precipitation deduced through observations and models, submitted to Journal of Geophysical Research, 2008).
-Since the observations are scarce, particularly for vapor isotopes and for both vapor and precipitation isotopes at time scales shorter than a month, the robustness of regression approaches still require further verification.
+Stable oxygen and hydrogen isotopes in water (H2O and HDO) are useful natural tracers for hydrologic cycles (e.g., Gat, 1996).
+Because their concentration is sensitive to phase changes of water during its circulation, geographical and temporal variations of isotopic ratios emerge in land surface reservoirs such as rivers and ground water.
+In order to understand, explain, and ultimately use observed variations in the reservoirs for assessing the hydrologic cycle, the relation between atmospheric processes and isotopic information in water vapor and precipitation has been intensively studied (e.g., Craig and Gordon, 1965; Ehhalt, 1974; Jouzel, 1986; Gedzelman and Arnold, 1994; Webster and Heymsfield, 2003; Worden et al., 2007).
+Various empirical methods to explain the distribution of isotope ratio have been used since the classical "isotopic effects" was proposed (e.g., temperature effect; Dansgaard, 1964).
+Bowen and Revenaugh (2003) showed that the monthly climatology precipitation isotope ratios can be reasonably well explained by the multivariate regression relationship with several meteorological and geographical variables.
+However, the accuracy of this multivariate relationship depends highly on the number of available observations, and much of the interannual variability is not captured by simple predictors (Buenning and Noone, 2008).
+Since the observations are scarce, particularly for vapor isotopes and for both vapor and precipitation isotopes at time-scales shorter than a month, the robustness of regression approaches still require further verification.
 In particular, simple regression models fail to capture the aspects of the isotope signal associated with atmospheric transport, and are thus ultimately limited.
 Perhaps more importantly, the physical mechanisms behind these empirical approaches need to be understood more explicitly.